cristiandrami/CyberSecResources/notes/Practical Penetration Tester course/5 - Web App penetration tester/5 - Authentication attack.md

-These attacks are used to break the authentication and to be recognized from the server as legitimate and authenticated users.
+**==These attacks are used to break the authentication and to be recognized from the server as legitimate and authenticated users.==**

+<mark style="background: #FF5582A6;">Authentication Bypass is a security vulnerability that allows an attacker to gain unauthorized access to an application or system by circumventing the authentication mechanism.
+This can happen due to weak implementation, design flaws, or improper validation of authentication processes.</mark>

 In general we try to steal passwords and to bypass logins.
 # Brute force Auth 0x01
 In this case we try to bruteforce the password of a known user on the sever.

-This is possible if the server doen's implement anti-brute force mechanisms, such as disabling the user or stopping the login attempt for a certain period of time.
+<mark style="background: #FF5582A6;">This is possible if the server doesn't implement anti-brute force mechanisms, such as disabling the user or stopping the login attempt for a certain period of time.</mark>

 ## Using burp
 First of all we need to send the request in burp to the Intruder and select the password as target: